* Banks must recognise 30 billion euros more of losses

 By Julien Toyer and Jesús Aguado

-MADRID, May 11 (Reuters) - Spain’s government tried to plug a gaping hole in the country’s banking system on Friday, but the fourth such attempt to tackle the fallout of a property crash fell short of expectations.
+MADRID, May 11 (Reuters) - Spain’s government tried to plug a gaping hole in the country’s banking system on Friday, but the fourth such attempt to tackle the fallout from a property crash fell short of expectations.

 The centre-right government offered high-interest loans to banks on the brink in a crisis which is shaking the euro zone, and ordered an independent audit of lending across the entire banking sector, as the European Union had asked.